ksallberg/psp/README.md

 # Copy to the actual PSP device

 This is specific to my Mac Mini.
 Run copy_to_psp.h when the PSP is in USB mode.

+# PSP emulator - ppsspp

+So I don't have to move everything to the PSP all the time.